8 Enchanting Italian Poems Of Love In English

 1| Love And The Gentle Heart by Dante Alighieri

-He was not only crucial in establishing the literature of Italy but his works influenced generations of writers and artists throughout centuries.
+He was not only crucial in establishing the literature of Italy but his works influenced generations of essay writers, novelists, and all types of artists throughout centuries.

 Dante also wrote beautiful poems many to his famous love; Beatrice.
 If you’re looking for a classic Italian poem about love you should pick up one of his poetry books.